FormShantonu/NodeJs/node_interview_note.md

 >Why node js we use?

 Node. js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
-Node. js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+Node. js uses an event-driven, non-blocking I/O model that is lightweight and efficient, perfect for data-intensive real-time applications running across distributed devices.

 > Node js Vs Php

 1. Non-blocking, Asynchronous Architecture: Node.js uses an event-driven, non-blocking I/O model.
 This makes it particularly suitable for applications that require handling a large number of concurrent connections, such as real-time applications, chat applications, and streaming services.
 PHP traditionally follows a blocking approach, which can limit its performance in highly concurrent scenarios.
 2. Single Language for Frontend and Backend: With Node.js, you can use JavaScript on both the frontend and backend, which can simplify development and maintenance for full-stack developers.
-This eliminates context switching between languages and allows sharing of code and libraries.
+This eliminates context-switching between languages and allows code and libraries to be shared.
 3. Performance and Scalability: Due to its non-blocking architecture, Node.js can handle a high number of concurrent connections with low memory usage.
 It excels in scenarios that require real-time processing and data streaming, making it a solid choice for applications that need to scale quickly and efficiently.
 4. Microservices and APIs: Node.js is well-suited for building microservices architectures and creating APIs, as its lightweight nature allows for efficient communication between different components of an application.
 5. Real-time Applications: Node.js is a strong contender for building real-time applications like live chats, online gaming, collaborative tools, and other applications that require instant updates and interactions.

->what is  event-driven in node js?
+> What is  event-driven in node js?

 "Event-driven" means actions are triggered by specific events, like a user clicking a button or a sensor detecting motion.
 It's a way systems respond to occurrences rather than following a fixed sequence.

 In JavaScript, event-driven programming is based on the concept of callbacks.
-A callback is a function that is passed as an argument to another function and is executed when a certain event occurs.
-For example, in a web application, you might have a function that is called when the user clicks a button.
-This function would be a callback that is executed when the "click" event occurs.
+A callback is a function passed as an argument to another function and  executed when a certain event occurs.
+For example, a web application might have a function  called when the user clicks a button.
+This function would execute a callback when the "click" event occurs.

 >What does the runtime environment mean in Node.js?